Chart Color Schemes

 Eagle Vale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Eagle Vale has a high level of cultural diversity, with 33.6% of its population born overseas and 33.9% speaking a language other than English at home.
-Christianity is the predominant religion in Eagle Vale, accounting for 56.2% of the population.
-However, Islam is overrepresented compared to Greater Sydney, making up 11.0% of Eagle Vale's population against the regional average of 12.5%.
+Christianity is the main religion in Eagle Vale, making up 56.2% of the population.
+However, Islam is overrepresented compared to Greater Sydney, comprising 11.0% versus 6.8%.

 Frequently Asked Questions - Diversity